tavicu/homebridge-samsung-tizen/README.md

 **I don't need donations, but a Star will motivate me ;)**

 ## Installation
-- Install HomeBridge, please follow it's [README](https://github.com/nfarina/homebridge/blob/master/README.md).
+- Install HomeBridge, please follow it's [README](https://github.com/nfarina/homebridge/blob/master/README.md)
+- On TV go to `Settings` - `General` - `External Device Manager` - `Device Connection Manager` and set `Access Notification` to `Off`
 - Install this plugin using: `npm install -g --unsafe-perm homebridge-samsung-tizen`
 - Update your configuration file.
-See below for a sample.
+See below for a sample. **Leave the `token` field empty!**
+- Make sure your TV is ON and run the HomeBridge server
+- On the TV you will have a popup that will ask your permission.
+Click `Allow`
+- After that on the HomeBridge server you will get a message with a `token`
+- Update the configuration file with the `token` from the previous step

 ## Configuration
 - Edit your configuration file from `~/.homebridge/config.json`
-- Platform should always be **SamsungTizen** then on the devices you can add your Samsung TV's.
+- Platform should always be **SamsungTizen** then on the devices you can add your Samsung TV's
-- The **IP address** and **MAC address** are required in order to send the commands and wake the TV with **WoL** (Wake on LAN) protocol.
+- The **IP address** and **MAC address** are required in order to send the commands and wake the TV with **WoL** (Wake on LAN) protocol

 ```
 "platforms": [{